SiyamamkelaSogayise/python/README.md

             {expression for item in iterable if condition}

 Understanding and effectively utilizing these control flow structures is essential for writing clear, concise, and efficient Python code.

-These basic data structures can be combined and nested to create more complex data structures to suit various programming needs.
-Python also provides built-in functions and methods to manipulate and operate on these data structures efficiently.